cdl-geneseo/geneseo-dictionary/N/Noodle-Arms.md

 # Noodle Arms

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Noodle Arms

 Created by  Unknown User (ac45) on Apr 07, 2019

 (n.)
 A lack of arm strength, either due to heavy exertion or a general lack of arm strength.“I can’t carry that crap, I’ve got noodle arms!”(A Chen, N-R, 2019).